cjrace/gss-chart-colours/colour_palette_guidance.md

 Clustered bar charts should ideally kept below 5 in a series.
 We recommend using the example colour palette in the order above.
 All bars should have white space around them to ensure a consistent 3:1 contrast ratio with adjacent colours.

+<-- Hannah Thomas: I am not sure about having white space?
+May need an example to see how this would look? -->

 [](/images/grouped_bar_gds.png)
 [needs example]